-Ensure all staff and students are prepared in case of emergency
+Ensure all staff and students are prepared in case of emergency.

-Objectives Action Steps Resources Lead Person Evaluation Practice detailed drills (ie Fire, Earthquake, Lockdown) monthly at all times of day and on different schedules Monthly drills.
+Objectives Action Steps Resources Lead Person Evaluation To practice monthly fire drills.
 Debriefing staff after drills to improve practice.
-Communicating importance of drills to students. staff, students Principal Drills with debriefing Ensure supplies are updated every year Inventory supplies Implement a process for ordering Disaster preparedness catalogs; District Office Principal Inventory list Teachers and staff are knowledgeable about their roles in case of emergency.
+Communicating importance of drills to students. staff, students Administrator Fire drills with debriefing.
+Students know what to do in case of emergency such as fire, earthquake, or lockdown.
+Monthly Drills.
+Disaster drill handbook.
+Administrator Feedback after drills to and from staff.
+Ensure supplies are updated every year.
+Inventory supplies at the end of the year.
+Disaster preparedness inventory Administrator; Teachers Inventory list.
+Staff sign-in and students roster documents.
+Teachers and staff are knowledgeable about their roles in case of emergency.
 Discuss safety plan at staff meetings.
 Have staff trained in emergency procedures.
-District Office Principal Staff Meeting agenda; sign-in sheets from trainings School Resource Officer (SRO) will provide feedback regarding systems in place SRO meets with Principal and staff for training Sheriff's Department District Office Principal Feedback from drills Ensure communication on site and with district personnel during a disaster.
-Purchase site radios Provide training on proper usage Radios Principal Feedback from drills, improved communication
+Disaster Plan Administrator Staff meeting agenda; sign-in sheets from trainings.
+Provide training opportunities for staff on their Incident Command Center roles.
+Coordinate school wide training with scheduled district disaster trainings.
+Staff Meeting Training Administrator Meeting Minutes.
+School Resource Officer (SRO) will provide feedback regarding systems in place.
+SRO meets with Principal and staff for training.
+Sheriff's Department Administrator Feedback from drills.